Cheap self-catering holidays

 Make sure you have a record of both parties accepting it (email is fine – just don't delete it).

-Go away two or more times a year, including weekend breaks, and annual travel insurance (covering all trips away) usually wins.
-It costs as little as £9 - see Cheap Travel Insurance for a full list of best buys.
+Go abroad two or more times a year, including weekend breaks, and annual travel insurance (covering all trips away) usually wins.
+See Cheap Travel Insurance for a full list of best buys.

-Holiday rentals save on living costs, as you can cook some meals at home – a boon in expensive countries like France and Italy.
+Holiday rentals save on living costs, as you can cook some meals at home – a boon in expensive countries lsuch as France and Italy.
 Why not ask the owner what equipment they have (for example, a tin opener, washing up liquid, cutlery, cooking oil, corkscrew).

 If you're staying in the UK, consider booking a cheap supermarket delivery for your first day, or take along essentials such as teabags.
 For more tips on maxing the savings, including easy recipe ideas and meal plans, see the forum thread: Spill the beans - self-catering tips.